syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

     pptxDoc.ChartToImageConverter = New ChartToImageConverter()
     'Initialize the conversion settings.
-    Dim pdfConverterSettings As PresentationToPdfConverterSettings = New PresentationToPdfConverterSettings() 'Set the RecreateNestedMetafile property to true to recreate the Nested Metafile automatically. pdfConverterSettings.RecreateNestedMetafile = True
+    Dim pdfConverterSettings As PresentationToPdfConverterSettings = New PresentationToPdfConverterSettings() 'Set the RecreateNestedMetafile property to true to recreate the nested metafile automatically. pdfConverterSettings.RecreateNestedMetafile = True
     'Convert the PowerPoint Presentation into a PDF document.
     Using pdfDocument As PdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings)